DeeDeeG/noto-color-emoji-font/README.md

 sudo add-apt-repository ppa:fontforge/fontforge
 sudo apt-get update
 sudo apt-get install inkscape potrace npm nodejs nodejs-legacy fontforge \
-python-fontforge python-pip imagemagick git make sudo npm install -g svgo sudo pip install fonttools git clone https://github.com/DeeDeeG/noto-color-emoji-font.git cd noto-color-emoji-font git clone https://github.com/eosrei/scfbuild.git SCFBuild
+python-fontforge python-pip python-yaml imagemagick git make sudo npm install -g svgo sudo pip install fonttools git clone https://github.com/DeeDeeG/noto-color-emoji-font.git cd noto-color-emoji-font git clone https://github.com/eosrei/scfbuild.git SCFBuild
-# type the number of CPU cores you have after the "-j" in the following command (eg 2, 4, 8 cores; example is for 4-core machines)
+# Type a number after the "-j" in the following command to control number of threads.
+# The build involves an extremely large number of short tasks (several per glyph).
+# Due to starting and stoping on each thread, CPU usage can be well below 100%, for strong processors.
+# If your machine is powerful, a higher number of threads per-core will be faster and use more of your CPU power.
+# basic processors: 1 thread per core is best.
+Strong processors: at least 2 threads per core is best.
 make -j 4
 ```